Aruna Sairam: Recordings

 As of 2019, Sairam has recorded over 60 records.
 Her recordings span classical repertoires, thematic presentations, concert recordings and collaborations with German, French, Moroccan and other international artists.
 Six of her albums have been produced and distributed in Europe and the US.
 She has collaborated with artists including French artistry Dominque Vellard and Christian Bollman of Germany, as well as with eminent Hindustani musicians.
 She has also released "Aruna: Thousand Names of the Divine Mother", an album containing sacred chants from the Lalitha Sahasaranamam.

 Teaching

-Aruna Sairam has undertaken various mentoring programmes, notably the 2011 BBC World Routes Academy Project by BBC Radio 3, in which she tutored the British-born, South Asian veena player Hari Sivanesan.
-She also tutored a French singer of medieval chant Marco Horvat under the Indo-French Cultural Exchange Programme.
+Aruna Sairam has undertaken various mentoring programmes, notably the 2011 BBC World Routes Academy Project by BBC Radio 3.

-After her initial stint in the Music Conservatory in Germany, she has continued to teach as guest lecturer in several European schools.
-She has also taught at Harvard Sangeet, a workshop on Carnatic Music for students of Harvard University, US.
-She was also appointed by the Chief Minister of Tamil Nadu as an advisor to the Department of Culture, Tamil Nadu, on Musical Education between 2007 and 2011.

 She has written a detailed thesis about voice training and she tutors young artists in this subject.
 In 2014, she was invited as a Faculty to the International Jazz Convention at the Banff Centre, Canada, by its Director Vijay Iyer.

 Every year, The Sangeet Research Academy in Kolkata invites Aruna as a mentor and member of its expert committee and as the external examiner for the graduating scholars of the academy.